 You are bound to be blown over this German technology high end router which works with great accuracy, has a plunge base that cuts through wood like a knife through the butter and gives you an almost dust-free routing experience!
 It comes with a Dust Extraction Hood, Chip Catcher, Collet Wrench, 1/2″ collet 1/4″ Collet and 8 mm Collet, Guide Bushing Adaptor, Plug-It Detachable Power Cord, T-LOC 4 Systainer.
 That’s quite a handful!
 It has a Ratcheting Spindle which makes bit changing faster and easier.
 Another highlight is the Systainer® Festool’s revolutionary system for organizing, packing and transporting power tools, accessories, and consumables.

 However buying this router will burn a hole in your pocket as it costs a bit higher than most other wood routers!
 It will prove to be a bang for your buck only if you are a seasoned enough of a woodworker and a Festool junkie!
 There is a learning curve with using this router as there are no clear instructions and the design may not be comfortable enough for all.
-It is not compatible for use with a router table.
+It is also not compatible for use with a router table.
 At the heavy price the company could have thrown in LED lights for better visibility; also the dust collector obstructs your view.

 Summing up a delight to work with for a professional!